Here we are again with another Survival Buzz and an update on preps as wells and news and announcements.

 I experienced a couple of prepping bloopers this week.
 But first, on the positive side, I put some chocolate kisses into a “time capsule” that will not get opened for two years.
 The idea is to see if chocolate can be stored for the long term.

 I put the chocolate kisses in a mason jar with an O2 absorber, then sealed it with my Food Saver jar attachment.
 A year from now, I will break the seal, try to eat just one or two, then seal it up for another year.
 I used chocolate kisses because they are individually wrapped and relatively inexpensive.
-Speaking of which, Amazon has a great deal going right now; a huge bag of Hershey’s Chocolate Kisses for $7.88.
+Speaking of which, has a great deal going right now; a huge bag of Hershey’s Chocolate Kisses.

 I tried.
 I really did.